silx-kit/silx/doc/source/modules/gui/index.rst

 The ``silx.gui`` package provides a set of PyQt widgets.

-It provides the following modules:
+Currently, its main feature is the :doc:`plot/index`.

+Available modules:

 .. toctree::
    :maxdepth: 1